-Chan Zuckerberg Initiative pledges $5M to home down payment loans for teachers
+Chan Zuckerberg Initiative pledges $5M to home down payments for teachers

 They’re paired with a local lender who can determine if they qualify for the necessary mortgage, and then connected to a real estate agent who finds them the right home.
 The buyer must put up at least 50% of the down payment, and Landed pays the rest in exchange for an equity stake in the home.

 There are no interest rates or monthly payments for the Landed contribution, just the mortgage.
 Years later when the buyer refinances to buy out Landed’s stake or when they sell their home, its value is appraised.
-If it’s gone up, Landed shares in 25% of the upside, while if it’s gone down, it shoulders 25% of the burden.
+If it’s gone up, Landed shares in up to 25% of the upside, while if it’s gone down, it shoulders up to 25% of the burden.
 CZI’s Landed fund will soak up both, and reinvest proceeds in other down payments.

 Asmis tells TechCrunch that stable housing for teachers can have a big positive impact on the educational outcomes for kids.
 “The amount of money and resources and time that school districts and schools have to put into constantly hiring and rehiring staff, because they’re coming for a few years and then leaving because housing is too expensive, could be spent elsewhere.”